 Kate Bennis is a Speaker and Communication Coach for all of life’s occasions from the TED stage to the board room, from TV interviews to wedding toasts, from political debates to the courtroom.

 She is an actor, writer, trainer, coach, and clinical social worker.

 Kate’s Speaker Coaching practice focuses on helping clients to craft and deliver excellent talks and presentations, and to feel comfortable with cameras and the media.
-A professional actor with over 30 years’ experience in TV, film and stage, Kate has coached senior and mid-level leaders at American Express, AOL, Deloitte and Touche, The Federal Reserve Bank and the CIA; Harvard Business School Executive Education, Columbia University Executive Education, Darden Business School Executive Education, UVa’s McIntire School of Commerce, and University College London.
 As the Lead Coach for the Charlottesville TEDx, Kate has coached dozens of speakers and overseen the coaching for over 80 TED Talks.
+Kate has coached senior and mid-level leaders at American Express, AOL, Deloitte and Touche, The Southern Environmental Law Center, Apex Wind Energy, The CFA Institute, The Federal Reserve Bank and the CIA; Harvard Business School Executive Education, Columbia University Executive Education, Darden Business School Executive Education, UVa’s McIntire School of Commerce, and University College London.
 While with The Ariel Group, Kate delivered trainings around the world, developed training curricula, and served as Director of Outreach.

 Kate’s Communication Coaching practice helps leaders engage in high-stakes, challenging and important conversations with influence, grace and presence.

 Kate is an professional actor with over 30 years’ experience in TV, film and stage.

 A licensed clinical social worker, Kate has worked with children and adults in a private practice as well as schools and prisons.